– What makes you such a food nerd and not just someone who likes food?

 – You seem to go on lot’s of holidays and trips, do you ever give your passport a rest?

 – Really, how many cookery books does one girl own??

 – How did you get into food and blogging?

-At the start of 2012 I was working on developing a lot savoury products for work, which meant I really didn’t want to look at any pastry dishes at home so in turn stopped doing as much baking.
+At the start of 2012, I was working on developing a lot of savoury products for work, which meant I really didn’t want to look at any pastry dishes at home so in turn stopped doing as much baking.
 I started the blog as a way to get back into cooking and baking fun things for my friends and family.
-Also I was eating at some really nice restaurants and wanted to share my experiences.
+Also, I was eating at some really nice restaurants and wanted to share my experiences.

 – What’s the worst thing you’ve ever made?

-At school for one of my GCSE Food practical’s I made an Orange and Ginger crème brûlée.
+At school for one of my GCSE Food, practical’s I made an Orange and Ginger crème brûlée.
 I miss read the recipe and instead of adding 3 tsp of gelatine, I added 3 sachets.
 It had the texture of a bouncy ball and the ginger was raw so fiery.
-I think it might of been the only dish I’ve made that my parents haven’t managed to finish.
+I think it might have been the only dish I’ve made that my parents haven’t managed to finish.
 Always read your recipes!!

 – What dish or bake are you most proud of?